Tactical changes get Nigeria’s World Cup back on track

 Coach Jorge Sampaoli is bearing the brunt of Argentina’s poor start to the tournament — a 3-0 loss to Croatia following a 1-1 draw with Iceland.

 Nigeria will face Argentina in its last Group D match on Tuesday in St. Petersburg.
-A win for Nigeria would be enough to advance.
-But if Argentina claims all three points, Nigeria can still progress depending on the result of the Croatia-Iceland game.
+A win for Nigeria would be enough to advance, and a draw could also be enough depending on the result of the Croatia-Iceland game.

 Rohr is hopeful his young charges — Nigeria is the youngest squad at the World Cup — will push on against Lionel Messi’s Argentina.